Entrepreneurship

 entrepreneur and entrepreneurship

 An entrepreneur is a person that decides and works accordingly to start a new business.
 On the other hand, the word entrepreneurship is used to describe the process that the entrepreneur follows to start a business, manage the business, and thereby achieve success with the business.
-In this article, we will learn in detail about the major differences between entrepreneur and entrepreneurship.
+In this article, we will learn in detail about the major differences between an entrepreneur and entrepreneurship.

 In the first section, we will discuss the terms entrepreneur and entrepreneurship.
 Then you will learn about the major differences between the terms.
-Finally, we will share with you the major myths associated with entrepreneur and entrepreneurship.
+Finally, we will share with you the major myths associated with entrepreneurs and entrepreneurship.
 Hence, to find out more about these interesting terms, read on through to the end of the article.

 Who Is An Entrepreneur?